apache/doris-website/docs/admin-manual/config/be-config.md

 #### `enable_query_memory_overcommit`

 * Description: If true, when the process does not exceed the soft mem limit, the query memory will not be limited; when the process memory exceeds the soft mem limit, the query with the largest ratio between the currently used memory and the exec_mem_limit will be canceled.
-If false, cancel query when the memory used exceeds exec_mem_limit.
+If false, cancel query when the memory used exceeds `exec_mem_limit`.
 * Default value: true

 #### `user_files_secure_path`